Saturday, January 3, 2026

 There has been a lot said lately about the role of the autopen in American politics.
 To be honest, I had no idea there was such a thing until the current administration began to criticize the former about it's use of this device that apparently allows your signature to be added to legal documents without you even being in the room.

-I don't bring this up to make a political statement but rather to ask us to consider who we are allow to decide what we endorse.
+I don't bring this up to make a political statement but rather to ask us to consider who we are allowing to decide what we endorse.
 I want to challenge us all to determine right here and now that no one decides that but us!
-I am not going to allow Hollywood or politics or popular opinion determine what I give my endorsement.
+I am not going to allow Hollywood or politics or popular opinion to determine what I give my endorsement.
 I decide that through the wisdom of God's Word and the leading of the Holy Spirit!
 No one but God has my autopen!

 Blog Archive